grapeot/codex_wide_research/wide_research_prompt_en.md

    - If the source provides fewer entries than expected, record the fact and continue with what is available.

 3. **Generate the scheduler script**
     - Build a rerunnable driver script (e.g., `run_children.sh`) that:
       - Reads the subtask manifest (JSON/CSV) and dispatches each entry.
       - Invokes `codex exec` per subtask with recommended flags:
         - always use `--sandbox workspace-write` and do **not** add `-c sandbox_workspace_write.network_access=true`
         - explicitly forbid direct network commands such as `wget`/`curl`; all external data must flow through MCP tools (prefer tavily_search / tavily_extract)
         - avoid `--model` overrides unless the user requests them and pass `-c model_reasoning_effort="low"` by default; raise the effort only with explicit approval
         - write outputs under predictable paths such as `child_outputs/<id>.md`
       - size `timeout_ms` to the subtask: start with 5 minutes for lightweight work, allow up to 15 minutes for heavier runs, and wrap with `timeout` at the script level.
 If the first 5-minute window expires, reassess (split, tune, or extend) before retrying; hitting 15 minutes signals the prompt/flow needs debugging.
-     - Implements parallelism via `xargs -P`, GNU Parallel, or background jobs + `wait`; default to 8 concurrent workers unless the task or infrastructure requires a different setting.
+      - Prefer explicit loops with background jobs (or queue-based throttling) so long prompts are not truncated by shell limits; if you fall back to `xargs`/GNU Parallel, dry-run a small batch first to confirm argument expansion.
+Default concurrency is 8 workers, adjustable for hardware or quota constraints.
       - Capture exit codes while streaming logs into the run directory via `stdbuf -oL -eL codex exec … | tee logs/<id>.log` so operators can `tail -f` progress in real time.
+      - Remember that `codex exec` does **not** accept flags like `--output` or `--log-level`; send output through pipes to write files, check the correct `PIPESTATUS` index when chaining commands, and run `codex exec --help` whenever you need to confirm supported arguments.
    - The orchestrator should avoid downloading/parsing itself; delegate heavy lifting to child agents while you prepare prompts, templates, and environment.

 4. **Design child prompts**